 - 1. The Strasbourg Agreement concerning the International Patent Classification (of 1971), which entered into force on October 7, 1975, provides for a common classification for patents for invention including published patent applications, inventors' certificates, utility models and utility certificates (hereinafter referred to as "patent documents").
 Under Article 1 of the Agreement, the Special (IPC) Union was established.
-The International Patent Classification is hereinafter referred to as "the Classification" or "the IPC." - 2.
+The International Patent Classification is hereinafter referred to as "the Classification" or "the IPC". - 2.
 The Classification is established in the English and French languages, both texts being equally authentic. - 3.
 Pursuant to Article 3(2) of the Strasbourg Agreement, official texts of the Classification may be established in other languages.

-Complete texts of the seventh edition of the Classification were established in the Chinese, Croatian, Czech, Dutch, German, Hungarian, Japanese, Korean, Polish, Romanian, Russian, Serbian and Spanish languages. - 4.
-In accordance with Article 4(5) of the Agreement, it has been determined that the abbreviation "Int.Cl." of the words "International Patent Classification" may precede the classification symbols instead of those words in published patent documents classified according to the Classification. - 5.
+2bis.
+The Internet version of the Classification, available on the WIPO IPC website (www.wipo.int/classifications/ipc) represents the official publication of the IPC.
+It contains the complete text of the classification in English and French of the version/edition in force as well as previous versions/editions.
+Complete texts of the seventh edition of the Classification were established in the Chinese, Croatian, Czech, Dutch, German, Hungarian, Japanese, Korean, Polish, Portuguese, Romanian, Russian, Serbian, Slovak and Spanish languages.

+- 4. In accordance with Article 4(5) of the Strasbourg Agreement, it has been determined that the abbreviation "Int.Cl." of the words "International Patent Classification" may precede the classification symbols on published patent documents instead of those words in published patent documents classified according to the Classification.
+More details on the presentation of these symbols are given in Section XII, below. - 5.
 As of the year 2006, in published patent documents classified in accordance with a given edition of the IPC, the classification edition is indicated by means of the year of the edition in round brackets after the abbreviation "Int.Cl." (see paragraph 161, below).
 In previous editions, up to the seventh edition of the IPC, the Classification edition was generally indicated by means of a superscript Arabic numeral, printed immediately after the abbreviation.
-Thus, for a document classified in accordance with the fifth edition, the abbreviation was: Int.Cl., etc. However, when it was in accordance with the first edition, no superscript Arabic numeral was shown, the indication being merely Int.Cl.
+Thus, for a document classified in accordance with the fifth edition, the abbreviation was: Int.Cl.
+5, etc. However, when it was in accordance with the first edition, no superscript Arabic numeral was shown, the indication being merely Int.Cl.